 According to a Harvard Medical School report, most people aren’t very knowledgeable about the caloric intake in their fast food meal.
 On average, adults who were asked their meal’s caloric intake underestimated it by 175 calories.

 Ease of access is one of the strongest influences on the consumption of fast food.
 According to a joint study carried out by University of California, Berkley and Columbia University, having a fast food restaurant within 0.1 miles of a school increases the change of obesity by 5.7% among students.

 Burgers were usually thought of as low quality meals that are made from scraps from the slaughterhouse and nearly spoiled meat before the 1920s.
 However, the creators of White Castle (Billy Ingram and Walter Anderson) set out to change the perception of the public when they opened their first location in Kansas.
 They painted the restaurant white to induce the perception of cleanliness and set up the restaurant in a way where customers can see the cooks preparing the food.

-Do you know any interesting, fun or amazing facts about fast food?
-Share them with us by posting in the comments section below!
+Do you know any fun facts about fast food?
+Share them in the comments below!